camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 Key changes of the dual-region setup:

 - `global.multiregion.regions: 2`
-  - indicates the use for two regions
+  - Indicates the use for two regions
 - `global.identity.auth.enabled: false`
   - Identity is currently not supported.
-Please see the [limitations section](../../../../concepts/multi-region/dual-region.md#limitations) on the dual-region concept page.
+Review the [limitations section](../../../../concepts/multi-region/dual-region.md#limitations) on the dual-region concept page.
 - `global.elasticsearch.disableExporter: true`
-  - disables the automatic Elasticsearch configuration of the helm chart.
+  - Disables the automatic Elasticsearch configuration of the Helm chart.
 We will manually supply the values via environment variables.
 - `identity.enabled: false`
   - Identity is currently not supported.
 - `optimize.enabled: false`
-  - Optimize is currently not supported.
-It has a dependency on Identity.
+  - Optimize is currently not supported, and has a dependency on Identity.
 - `zeebe.env`
   - `ZEEBE_BROKER_CLUSTER_INITIALCONTACTPOINTS`
     - These are the contact points for the brokers to know how to form the cluster.
 Find more information on what the variable means in [setting up a cluster](../../../../zeebe-deployment/operations/setting-up-a-cluster.md).